KassieXie/MSBA-6070/README.md

 ## Contributing
 Apologize in advance that any pull requests other by the host might be rejected because this is an education repository for personal use.
-But welcome to open an issue if you have something want to discuss or directly contact to me via my email (xxie3@lion.lmu.edu).
+Still, welcome to open an issue if you have something want to discuss, or directly contact with me via my email (xxie3@lion.lmu.edu).